Netflix-Skunkworks/spectatord/README.md

 $ echo "A:age.gauge:0" | nc -u -w0 localhost 1234
 ```

+> :warning: In container environments, the `-w0` option may not work and `-w1` should be
+used instead.

 ## Format

 The message sent to the server has the following format, where the `,tags` portion is optional: